Confidence-Uncertainty Boundary Calibration for Bayesian Deep Learning in Medical Image Analysis: Related work

 \section{Related work}

-This section presents an overview and discusses the limitations of the most relevant approximations followed in the literature that are considered to be specifically relevant to the main objectives of this paper.
+This section presents an overview and discusses the limitations of the most relevant approximations found in the literature that are considered specifically relevant to the main objectives of this paper.